WilderDev/learnly-primary-app/FEATURES.md

 #### Joe

 1. Input Their own topic for lesson creator | _EASY/MEDIUM_
-2. [Refer a Friend](<src/app/@dashboard/(pages)/account/AccountSubscriptionTab.tsx>) | _EASY_
-3. As a parent, I want to be able to report activities I do with my children for activities that are not on the platform (e.g. going to the zoo, reading a book, etc.)...
+2. As a parent, I want to be able to report activities I do with my children for activities that are not on the platform (e.g. going to the zoo, reading a book, etc.)...
 [This is pretty cool](https://subjectexplorer.o9p.net/?fbclid=IwAR0qCMevC6BLjOph9eGpMEAys4EV7kUGuhbEpZTjaw3BCr8tKSjMNwLAK-s&mibextid=Zxz2cZ) | _MODERATE_
-4. As a parent, I want to be able to track my children's progress, set goals, and identify areas of improvement (visual dashboards, performance reports, analytics, etc.) | _DIFFICULT_
+3. As a parent, I want to be able to track my children's progress, set goals, and identify areas of improvement (visual dashboards, performance reports, analytics, etc.) | _DIFFICULT_
-5. Learning Path Recommendation Algorithms | _VERY-DIFFICULT_
+4. Learning Path Recommendation Algorithms | _VERY-DIFFICULT_

-#### Will

-1. Users can create their own lessons, topics, subjects, and curriculum and share them with others | _DIFFICULT_

 ---